-I adore great homewares & accessories and yet I am always seeing much of the same.
-So when I recently fell across a gorgeous home ware & accessories store, Ondene in Double Bay, Sydney it was hard not to get just a little bit excited.
+I adore great homewares & accessories, yet I constantly see much of the same.
+So when I recently fell across a gorgeous homeware & accessories store, Ondine, in Double Bay, Sydney, it was hard not to get just a little bit excited.

-At first I wasn’t totally comfortable being handed yet another label, but then I didn’t much care because I know our niece loves us both equally and it was never intended as a criticism more an observation.
+At first, I wasn’t totally comfortable being handed yet another label.
+Still, then I didn’t much care because I know our niece loves us both equally, and it was never intended as a criticism, more an observation.
 Regardless, I thought about what she had said and decided that if this is the label we get for being mindfully energetic, doing with our minds what our body is way less inclined to do, gymnastics, then so be it.
-So my sister and I love creativity in any form and we are constantly looking for something new to challenge us, and yet rather than this being viewed as something positive it can be viewed as an unhealthy hyperactivity and labelled as some medical condition.
+So my sister and I love creativity in any form.
+We are constantly looking for something new to challenge us.
+Rather than this being viewed as something positive, it can be considered unhealthy hyperactivity and labelled as some medical condition.

-I love and adore my family, my friends, and I can become equally obsessive when it comes to that, and yet there doesn’t appear to be a medical label for excessive matters of the heart.
+I love and adore my family and friends, and I can become equally obsessive when it comes to that, yet there doesn’t appear to be a medical label for excessive heart matters.
 Why is that?

-As always I hate to digress, but lets digress anyway…after all I am hyperactive remember.
-My sister and I recently undertook a spring clean of our mother’s bedroom.
-Something which could only have been done when your Mother is in hospital having a full hip replacement and incapable of moving (at 87 I am still so totally in awe of her having had her hip done).
+I always hate to digress, but let’s digress anyway…after all, I am hyperactive.
+My sister and I recently undertook a spring cleaning of our mother’s bedroom.
+Something which could only have been done when your Mother is in hospital having a total hip replacement and incapable of moving (at 87, I am still so totally in awe of her having had her hip done).

-We ruthlessly tossed away bottles of unopened perfumes and handbags (after all surely you only need about 10 good handbags, so the other 20 odd start to become somewhat obsolete).
+We ruthlessly tossed away bottles of unopened perfumes and handbags (after all, surely you only need about 10 good bags, so the other 20 odd starts to become somewhat obsolete).

-As the clean sweep progressed, so did my self-awareness that somehow and at sometime I had morphed into my mother.
+As the clean sweep progressed, so did my self-awareness, which somehow and sometimes I had morphed into my mother.
 I adore my mother, so maybe this is not such a bad thing.
-Seriously why is it we think she has a problem just because she stashed away 30 plus handbags (and the rest but I am doing my best to be nice here).
+Seriously, why do we think she has a problem?
+She stashed away 30 plus handbags (and the rest, but I am doing my best to be nice here).
 Does it really matter in the bigger scheme of things?
-Can’t we just be happy being who we are and accept these little habits, obsessions, delights, however we want to describe them.
-Surely they can simply be attributed to who we are as people.
-It is these things which define us, rather than label us!
-The way I see it, is simple, if it makes you happy and it feeds your soul or the soul of others, then embrace it.
-If it makes you feel somewhat anxious, then maybe, just maybe you need to give it a little kind attention.
+Can’t we just be happy being and accept these little habits, obsessions, and delights?
+However, we want to describe them.
+Indeed they can simply be attributed to who we are as people.
+It is these things that define us rather than label us!
+The way I see it is simple, if it makes you happy and feeds your soul or the soul of others, then embrace it.
+If it makes you feel somewhat anxious, you may just need to give it some kind of attention.